SKopecz/PositiveIntegrators.jl/SECURITY.md

 # Security Policy

-The Trixi.jl development team takes security issues seriously.
-We appreciate all efforts to responsibly disclose any security issues and will make every effort to acknowledge contributions.
+We take security issues seriously and appreciate all efforts to responsibly disclose any security issues.
+We will make every effort to acknowledge contributions.

 ## Supported Versions